 The purpose of the team captain is to oversee the various aspects of an intramural team throughout a season.
 This includes registration, monitoring eligibility of players, checking game times, understanding and communicating sport rules/intramural policies to teammates, and being the primary point of contact with Intramural Activities.
 The team captain is responsible for making sure that all team members are aware of and abiding by, all Intramural policies and sport rules.
-Team captains are also responsible for signing the official gamesheet after every Intramural contest to confirm that the recorded game result and sportsmanship ratings are accurate.
-It is acceptable for another team member to sign the game sheet in lieu of a captain who cannot attend a game.
-Captains are responsible for the team fee in each sport where they captain a team, as well as any forfeit fees that may incurred by the team.
+Team captains are also responsible for checking IMLeagues after every Intramural contest to confirm that the recorded game result and sportsmanship ratings are accurate.
+It is acceptable for another team member to check IMLeagues in lieu of a captain who cannot attend a game.
+Captains are responsible for the team fee in each sport where they captain a team, as well as any forfeit fees that may be incurred by the team.

 Team captains are responsible for providing the following information to their teammates:

 - Individuals who elect to participate in Campus Recreational Intramural Activities’ Programs sponsored by the University do so with the understanding that such participation is voluntary.